 Mandatory transformation into one script could be problematic for or unfair to all those interested parties that do not speak/read/understand that one script.
 For example, whereas transformation from Mandarin script to a Latin script might be useful to, for example, law enforcement in countries that use Latin scripts, it would be ineffectual to law enforcement in other countries that do not read that Latin script.

-A growing number of registered name holders do not use Latin script, meaning that they would not be able to transform their contact information themselves.
+A growing number of registered name holders do not use Latin script, meaning that they lack the language skills to be able to transform their contact information themselves.
 Therefore, transformation would have to take place at a later stage, through the registrar or the registry.
 Considering the number of domain names in all gTLDs this would lead to considerable costs not justified by benefits to others and be detrimental to accuracy and consistency – key factors for collecting registered name holders’ contact information data in the first place.

 The usability of transformed data is questionable because registered name holders unfamiliar with Latin script would not be able to communicate in Latin script, even if their contact information was transformed and thus accessible to those using Latin script.